 Scrittore’s strength is in well-developed characters, plot, and scene.
 His characters are life-like, familiar, and believable.
 The mannerisms, habits, and dialogue of these characters are exceptional.
 These characters struggle with choices and decisions that ultimately change their future, sometimes for the worse.
 The plots are solid and unpredictable, often revealing a surprise outcome.
 While I enjoyed reading every story in the anthology, I have one criticism about the way Scrittore ends each tale.
 After the plot is revealed, the stories just end, with the character doing or uttering something or another that I just didn’t get.

 Overall, Short Order – A Collection of Speculative Fiction and Science Fiction Short Stories, is definitely a worthy read of works by an author, who, I suspect has a future in writing.
 If anything, Scrittore’s anthology is a good lesson in character and plot development.
 For sure, I will read his other work, A Disturbing Balance.‘

-buy viagra beer SHORT ORDER – A COLLECTION OF SPECULATIVE FICTION AND SCIENCE FICTION SHORT STORIES
+buy Lyrica australia SHORT ORDER – A COLLECTION OF SPECULATIVE FICTION AND SCIENCE FICTION SHORT STORIES

 By R. A. Scrittore